It’s often claimed that good poker strategy involves a mixture of –

 Raise facing a cbet on the flop.
 This is usually between 8 and 12%.
 If our opponent raises less than this, we can start to make big laydowns when facing flop raises.

 The term “population analysis” describes the technique of analysing average statistics for the entire population of a certain poker-room, limit, or network.

 Instead, it seeks to capitalise on the mistakes that an average player makes.
-This is useful for playing against unknown opponents since we can assume that an unknown opponent’s strategy will typically mirror the common mistakes of the population (on average).
+This data is useful for playing against unknown opponents.
+We can assume that an unknown opponent’s strategy will typically mirror the common mistakes of the population (on average).

-It was previously believed (although, it seems somewhat naïve looking back) that exploitative poker was not possible in such environments, and that the only approach was to try and employ some approximation of game theory correct poker.
+It was previously believed (although, it seems somewhat naïve looking back) that exploitative poker was not possible in such environments.
+The only approach was to try and employ some approximation of game theory correct poker.

 Using population analysis techniques, it is possible to play exploitative poker in anonymous environments by examining the overall trends of the entire population.

 Using Poker Statistics for Population Analysis - Essential Stats